oigele/bazo-client/README.md

 * `--header`: (default: 0) Set header flag
 * `--fee`: (default: 1) Set transaction fee
 * `--txcount`: The sender's current transaction counter
-* `--data`: The data to be sent from the sender to the reciüient
+* `--data`: The data to be sent from the sender to the recipient.
+Due to CLI limitations, the data has to be passed in the form of a string
 * `--from`: The file to load the sender's private key from
 * `--to`: The file to load the recipient's public key from
 * `--toAddress`: Instead of passing the recipient's address by file with `--to`, you can also directly pass the recipient's address with this option